anhpham3621/Emojifier-facial-emotion-recognition-TF2/README.md

 Its time to show your emotions :heart:

-> ### P.S. -- The model was trained on my facial images only, but was able to detect the expressions of my brother as well.
+> ### P.S. -- This is the result from the original repo, with note from the author: The model was trained on my facial images only, but was able to detect the expressions of my brother as well.
 ![result](https://user-images.githubusercontent.com/20581741/46920764-a4ef4b00-d010-11e8-943e-79623139d073.gif)